CHE72/KPPT-1200-TPASS-Calculator/README.md

 Added: At the initial stage of the program, some English introduction and English options will be displayed.
 Added: GNU General Public License version 2 (GPL-2.0) Offical English Version
 Added: GNU General Public License version 2 (GPL-2.0) Unofficial Chinese Translation
 Added: A program block which can judge whether the dollars that user inputs in "Taoyuan Metro (MRT)" is normal.
-Updated:
 Improved: Some paragraph format and English wording in "Readme.md".
 Improved: The input fuction block in "Taipei Metro (MRT)" is changed to a "for loop", which effectively reduces resource consumption.
 Improved: Use "Function Prototype Declaration" to place custom functions after the main() function for easy reading and maintenance.